What’s New in Hydejack 9.1?

 The PRO version of Hydejack now includes an optional Dark Mode, making it the first Jekyll theme to include this feature.

-Like many people, I’m a sucker for is dark UI themes, whether it’s Twitter, macOS, or code editors.
+Like many people, I’m a sucker for dark UI themes, whether it’s Twitter, macOS, or code editors.
 I even built an addon for Atom that automatically switches between light and dark based on sunset and sunrise.

 Hydejack 8 is the best version of Hydejack yet.
 It introduces Cover Pages, Offline Support, and soon… Dark Mode.